osklunds/ImageResizer/README.md

 A big THANK YOU to them!
 Without their software, I couldn't have made this program.

 The binary forms of them are in the `lib/` folder.
-The files, as they are here, has not been modified at all, with one exception: for Apache Commons IO, I have put the original `docs/` folder into a corresponding `docs.zip` file.
+The files, as they are here, have not been modified at all, with one exception: for Apache Commons IO, I have put the original `docs/` folder into a corresponding `docs.zip` file.

 ## The "name" ImageResizer